CLPopescu-1999-02/StateMachineInput/README.md

 See http://statemachineprogramming.blogspot.com/ for the original article and full details about the code and project.

-# Project Directory Structure
+## Project Directory Structure

 StateMachineInput
-->README.md - Readme File
+  README.md - Readme File
-->source -> StateMachineInput.c - Contains a copy of the source code file from IDE.
+  source -> StateMachineInput.c - Contains a copy of the source code file from IDE.
-->StateMachineInput.ino - Arduino IDE file
+  StateMachineInput.ino - Arduino IDE file